josmardias/gurpsjs/README.md

 A GURPS JavaScript library

+## Details

 This lib is under heavy development.
 There is no stable version yet.

-## Details

-Requires Javascript version >= 1.8

 ## Build and Test